hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	right and left with opposite couple.

 5. Les lanciers.

-	The grand chain.
+	The grand chain,

-	The first couple advance and turn facing the top,
+	the first couple advance and turn facing the top,

 	then the couple at right advance behind the top couple,

-	then the couple at left, and the opposite couple do the same, forming two lines.
+	then the couple at left, and the opposite couple do the same, forming two lines,

-	All change places with partners and back again.
+	all change places with partners and back again.

-	The ladies turn in a line of the right, the gentlemen in a line on the left.
+	the ladies turn in a line of the right, the gentlemen in a line on the left,

-	Each couple meet up the centre.
+	each couple meet up the centre,

-	Set in two lines, the ladies in one line, and the gentlemen in the other.
+	set in two lines, the ladies in one line, and the gentlemen in the other,

-	Turn partners to places
+	turn partners to places,

-	Finish with the grand chain.
+	finish with the grand chain.

 ### Caledonians - First set

-1. The first and opposite couples hands across and back again.
+1. The first and opposite couples hands across and back again,

-	Set and turn partners.
+	set and turn partners,

-	Ladies’ chain.
+	ladies' chain,

-	Half promenade,
+	half promenade,

 	half right and left.

-2. First gentleman advance twice.
+2. First gentleman advance twice,

-	The four ladies set to gentlemen at their right,
+	the four ladies set to gentlemen at their right,

-	and turn with both hands, each taking next lady’s place,
+	and turn with both hands, each taking next lady's place,

-	promenade quite round
+	promenade quite round.

 3. First lady and opposite gentleman advance and retire,

 	back to back,